 Step 3: Start with Templates

-Don’t build from scratch on day one.
-Start with proven strategy templates, understand how they work, and then customize them.
+Do not build from scratch on day one.
+Start with a proven template, understand how it works, and customise it.

 Step 4: Backtest Thoroughly

 Test your strategy across multiple market conditions.
-Look at max drawdown, not just returns.
+Look at maximum drawdown, not just returns.
 A strategy that returned 30% but had a 50% drawdown might not be worth the stress.

 Step 5: Paper Trade First

 Run your strategy with simulated money before risking real capital.
-This validates that the strategy works in live market conditions, not just historically.
+This validates that it works in live conditions, not only historically.

 Step 6: Go Live Gradually

 Start with a small allocation.
 Monitor performance closely for the first few months.
-Scale up only when you’re confident.
+Scale up when you are confident.

 Common Mistakes to Avoid

-- Overfitting — Making your strategy too specific to historical data.
-It won’t generalize to future markets.
+- Overfitting.
+Making your strategy too specific to historical data.
+It will not generalise to future markets.

-- Ignoring transaction costs — Slippage and brokerage fees can significantly reduce returns, especially for high-frequency strategies.
+- Ignoring transaction costs.
+Slippage and brokerage fees can erode returns sharply, especially for high-turnover strategies.

-- No risk management — Always define your maximum drawdown tolerance and position size limits.
+- No risk management.
+Always define your maximum drawdown tolerance and position size limits before you go live.

-- Curve fitting — Optimizing parameters until the backtest looks perfect.
-This creates a fragile strategy.
+- Curve fitting.
+Tuning parameters until the backtest looks perfect.
+The result is a fragile strategy that breaks the moment market conditions change.

 Conclusion